patchew-project/qemu/docs/interop/vhost-user.rst

   successfully negotiated, this message is submitted by the front-end to query the back-end for its device status as defined in the Virtio specification.

+``VHOST_USER_CUSTOM_MMAP``
+  :id: 41
+  :equivalent ioctl: N/A
+  :request payload: Custom mmap description
+  :reply payload: N/A

+  When the ``VHOST_USER_PROTOCOL_F_CUSTOM_MMAP`` protocol feature has been successfully negotiated, this message is submitted by the front-end to notify the back-end of the special memory mapping requirements, that the back-end needs to take care of, while mapping any memory regions sent over by the front-end.
+The front-end must send this message before any memory-regions are sent to the back-end via ``VHOST_USER_SET_MEM_TABLE`` or ``VHOST_USER_ADD_MEM_REG`` message types.

 Back-end message types